chipembere/nlp-api/README.md

 # Minikube

-To deploy the container, an internal service for the container and create an ingress rule.
+To deploy the container, apply an internal service for the container and create an ingress rule.

 ```
 cd k8s/